osirixgrpc/osirixgrpc/docs/docs/pyosirix/contributing/CONTRIBUTING.md

     - `requirements.txt`: Any python requirements needed by the script.
 The user should be able to use this to install the necessary third-party packages needed to run your file using `pip install -r requirements.txt`.
-See the [Requirements File Format](https://pip.pypa.io/en/stable/reference/requirements-file-format/) for more information. __Note__: If no additional packages are required, please explicitly state this by just providing an empty `requirements.txt` file.
+See the [Requirements File Format](https://pip.pypa.io/en/stable/reference/requirements-file-format/) for more information.
+Please try and minimize the number of requirements (do not just dump your current environment).
+      __Note__: If no additional packages are required, please explicitly state this by providing an empty `requirements.txt` file.
     - `additional files` (optional): Any other files that might be needed for running the script.
 Whilst it is possible to include additional dependent python module files to support you script, it is encouraged not to do